dsavaliya24/movies-frontend/README.md

 4. Edit Movie:
     Update information about a movie, including modifying its name, description, rating, release year, and genre.
+5. Search Movie:
+    Easily find specific movies using the search their name.
 ## Prerequisites

 - Node.js (version 16.17.0)